justinhschaaf/YamlToBot/README.md

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/justinhschaaf)

+# v2

+The v2 branch is an origin point of all the code from YamlToBot version 2.0.0.
+It will be used if any revisions need to be made to v2.

 # First-time Usage

 When beginning with YamlToBot, you may simply run the Jar file and it should automatically generate a default configuration file that looks something like this: